eunomia-bpf/nvbit-tutorial/tools/opcode_hist/README.md

 }
 ```

-Key differences from `instr_count`:
-1. We take an `instr_type` parameter that specifies which histogram bucket to update
-2. We update `hist[instr_type]` instead of a single counter
-3. The same warp/thread-level counting options are supported
+Key differences from `instr_count`: we take an `instr_type` parameter that specifies which histogram bucket to update, update `hist[instr_type]` instead of a single counter, and support the same warp/thread-level counting options.

 ## Building the Tool